kennykguo/mini-torch/README.md

 ## Introduction

 Mini PyTorch is a lightweight C++ library for building and training neural networks.
 It provides the essential components for constructing and managing neural networks, including various types of layers and functionalities for training and evaluation.
+My goal with this project is to eventually, generate LLVM IR representations for all classes, and build up my way to a Transformer block in C++.

 ## Classes